- Club: Keune (?)

 - Also worn by: Eintracht Frankfurt, 1993/94

-This is because it is a very baggy, classic 90’s loose fit.
-Comparing it with last weeks breathtaking Erima number is a pretty interesting look at the change in direction of the cut of football shirts from the different eras.
+What we have here is very baggy, classic 90’s loose fit Puma shirt.
+Comparing it with last week’s breathtaking Erima number it is a pretty interesting look at the change in direction of the cut of football shirts from the different eras.
 Both are mediums, but the Erima one from the 80’s is tight enough that it may as well be a small, while the Puma shirt from the 90’s might be considered a large by today’s standards.
-The Erima shirt fits me snugly but nice, so I was swimming in the Puma shirt.
+The Erima shirt fits snugly while the same player would be swimming in the Puma shirt.

 A number on the back is always nice, and here we also have the presumable team name of Keune, as it was common for German clubs to have their name on the back of their shirts since the days before player names became the norm.
 The shocking lack of this knowledge among the the general population causes issues, as many who see the shirt being worn from behind assume it to be a player name which at first glance appears to be “Keane” rather than the unfamiliar Keune.

 As already mentioned, this Puma template was also worn in the same colourway by Eintracht Frankfurt from 1993, with their version of course also including a crest and sponsor.
-I’m not really keen (or not really Keune?) on red and black together in general, so what’s even better than both my shirt and Frankfurt’s is actually their away shirt from that season which uses the same template but in gloriously satisfying yellow, blue and white, with a dash of red for good measure.
+What’s even better than both this jersey and Frankfurt’s is actually their away shirt from that season which uses the same template but in gloriously satisfying yellow, blue and white, with a dash of red for good measure.

-In conclusion, this shirt will not be getting my highest grade of seven and a half thumbs up like Erima got last time.
-But I will be generous and award 3 silver stars, as like all shirts it has it’s place in football history.
+In conclusion, this shirt will not be getting our highest grade of seven and a half thumbs up like Erima got last time.
+But we will be generous and award 3 silver stars, as like all shirts it has it’s place in football history.
 Thank you Puma for this very 1993 effort.